 A secondary force standard is an instrument or mechanism whose calibration has been established by comparison with the primary force standards.
 Therefore, in order to utilize a secondary force standard for calibration, it must have been calibrated by comparison with primary force standards.

 Working force standards are the instruments used to verify testing machines.
 They may be calibrated by comparison with primary force standards or secondary force standards.
 They are also called the force standard machines.

-The General Calibration Options
+General Calibration Procedures

 - Set the input signal to 0%, that is zero or no-load.
 Then adjust the initial scale of the measuring chain to be calibrated.

 - Reset the input signal back to 0% and check the system’s output readings.
 If the value is more than one-quarter of the rated value on the instrument’s datasheet, readjust the scale until it falls within the tolerance level.
-This is also called the zero adjustments.
+This is also called the zero adjustment.

 - Reset the input signal to 100% and check the instrument’s output reading.
 If the value is more than one-quarter of the rated value specified in the instrument’s datasheet, then readjust the scale till it falls within a tolerable range.

 - Repeat steps 3 and 4 until the zero-balance and the full scale are within the tolerance of one-quarter of their nominal values.
 This is the span adjustment.